CollectionBuilder/collectionbuilder.github.io/_includes/workshop/metadata.md

 CollectionBuilder has some metadata standards and formats that you'll need to follow in order for the site to work correctly.
 Follow the steps below to get your metadata ready.

-***At this time, CONTENTdm's compound objects are not supported in CollectionBuilder.*** *If you have a compound object, link to it as a complete pdf.*"
+***At this time, CONTENTdm's compound objects are not supported in CollectionBuilder.*** *If you have a compound object, link to it as a complete pdf.*

 1. [Metadata Template](#template)